PeterChauYEG/assessment/README.md

 #### Jest
 Jest is a standard for testing in JavaScript.
 It is modern and provides all the tooling your might want for unit and integration testing.
 It also has a lot of community support and is easy to use.
 It allows developers to write tests in a human readable way.

+### Going to productions

+There are various changes I would make before going to production

+#### Testing

+Currently, I'm only testing the 'happy path'.
+The tests need cover the error cases, unauthorized cases, and edge cases.
+Additionally, I'd add a stub creator to make it easier to create test data.
+Seeding the test DB would be helpful for ensuring APIs work together.
+With such a small project, I would want to get my test coverage towards 100%.

+#### Validation

+Currently, I'm ensuring the API inputs are of the expected types.
+Aside from the auth endpoints, I'm not ensuring the inputs are within certain bounds.
+For example, the contents of a note should not be unlimited.
+I would use class-validators to enforce these constraints.

+#### Logging, crash reporting, and monitoring

+Currently, I'm logging to the console.
+I would want a tool like sentry to capture errors and log them to a service.
+I would also want to log to a service like datadog to capture metrics and monitor the health of the application.

+#### Dockerization

+I'm using docker compose to stand up the DB.
+I would want to dockerize the application as well.
+This would make it easier to deploy to a cloud provider.
+I would also want to use a managed DB service, such as AWS RDS.

+#### CI/CD

+I would want to set up a CI/CD pipeline to automatically run tests and deploy the application.
+I would want to use a service like CircleCI or Github Actions to do this.

+#### Security

+I'm not enforcing SSL.
+Typically I run APIs in a container and enforce it at a higher level.
+Important environment secrets need to be injected as well, such as the JWT secret.
+Cors is also important.
+I'd need to determine who is using the API and set the rules accordingly.
+The JWT does not expire, and I am ignoring Stytch's JWTs.
+This is purely out of convenience.
+In a production application, the client should be refreshing their tokens to ensure they are not expired.

+#### Documentation

+I would ensure the documentation is hosted and password protected.
+I would also ensure the error codes are documented.
+Currently, only the happy path is documented.

+#### Search

+I would integrate Algolia to provide full text search.
+This would make it easy to search for notes.
+This would require sending data to the service and calling it to search for data.

+#### Caching

+Nestjs provides caching with a number of different providers.
+I would want to cache the results of the search endpoint.
+This would require setting up a cache provider and configuring the endpoint to use it.
+Caching any GET calls would be helpful as well.
+Invalidating the cache when data is updated would be important as well.
+Of course, this cache would need to consider the user authorization.

+#### Storage

+The notes for this API are small, thus we are using a SQL db.
+If notes grew in size, it would make sense to store them in a blob storage service, such as S3.
+This would require a migration to move the data and a change to the API to store the data in the blob storage service.
+The notes table would become a reference to the blob storage service.

+#### Versioning

+As releases are deployed, the signature of endpoints change.
+Depending on the clients, there may be many versions of the API in use.
+I would want to version the API to ensure clients are using the correct version.
+This would require a change to the API to support versioning.
+I would also want to ensure the documentation is versioned as well.